altiris4ever/symantec_swv_sws_tools/README.md

 - Reactivate virtual packages and using notepad as viewer (also supports wildcards * if you want to do operation on all layers)

-- Show streaming packages and using notepad as viewer
+- Show streaming packages and using notepad as viewer for output from logfile

-- Fix streaming packages and using notepad as viewer
+- Fix streaming packages shortcuts and using notepad as viewer for output from logfile

-- Remove all streaming packages and using notepad as viewer
+- Remove all streaming packages and using notepad as viewer for output from logfile

 - Open c$